 The ZPD is often misunderstood as "a child can learn anything if scaffolded enough."
 That's incorrect.

 Vygotsky defined the ZPD as the gap between what a child can do independently and what they can do with help from someone more knowledgeable.
-The key word is gap, it's narrow.
-If a Year 7 student has a reading age of 8 years old, no amount of adult support will get them to independently analyse GCSE poetry this term.
-That student is simply not in the ZPD for that task yet.
+The key word is gap, because it is narrow, not limitless.

-What scaffolding can do: take a student from "I can solve a two-step equation with help" to "I can solve a two-step equation alone."
+What scaffolding can do: take a learner from "I can solve a two-step equation with help" to "I can solve a two-step equation alone."
 Then the ZPD moves.
 Then you scaffold the next step.

 When to Apply Each Development Theory